Notion Foundations: Page Layouts

 Headings block

-You may be wondering why this is important – headings help users to read and understand a page.
-Think back to some essays you have written, the headings help to represent the key concepts and ideas of your paper.
+You may wonder why this is important – headings help users read and understand a page.
+Think back to some essays you have written.
+The headings help to represent the key concepts and ideas of your paper.

-The headings level also helps to visually define levels of importance in your text and help guide your eyes to the key points.
+The headings levels also help to visually define levels of importance in your text and help guide your eyes to the key points.

 Table of contents